Warren Buffett Quotes on Investing, Life, and Mutual Funds

 - "Diversification is a protection against ignorance.
 It makes very little sense for those who know what they're doing."

-- "If you aren't willing to own a stock for ten years, don't even think about owning it for ten minutes.
+- "If you aren't willing to own a stock for 10 years, don't even think about owning it for 10 minutes.
 Put together a portfolio of companies whose aggregate earnings march upward over the years, and so also will the portfolio's market value."

 - "The key to investing is not assessing how much an industry is going to affect society, or how much it will grow, but rather determining the competitive advantage of any given company and, above all, the durability of that advantage."